kyle-cognizant/sg-traffic-weather-backend/README.md

 - Add Axios retries and throttling (wasn't sure how to do this with Nest).
 - Add rate limits to our API to prevent abuse.
 - Use .env vars for config stuff
+- Add error handling for dates that fall out of range

 ### Assumptions
 - Cameras will never be moved or removed.
 (It's possible to handle these cases with added business logic; out of scope for this assignment).